MarlonSdS/nativeToDoApp/README.md

-# nativeCrud
+# nativeToDoApp
-A simple crud made with react native.
+A simple "to do app" made with react native.
 Uses local database.